arrow copy Created with Sketch. FightCRC Logo fcc-logo-light

 Later that day I got the phone calls to schedule a CT scan and meet with her primary care doctor.
 From that point on, it was a series of appointments, CT scan, PET scan, MRI, waiting for results, meeting with oncologist and surgeon.
 Resection surgery was February 2021.

-Corinne's Advice
+Corinne's advice

 Leave a Reply